core-wg/coap-sig/draft-bormann-core-coap-sig-latest.md

 The Hold-Off option indicates that the server is requesting that the peer not reconnect to it for the number of seconds given as the value.
 The value is a uint.
 (6 is even, i.e., the option is elective.)
-(Question: Do we need a "go away forever"?)

 # Abort Messages {#sec-abort}